 Sometimes you need a mechanic even though you have not quite broken down.
 The Green Angels may be of little help in this case and that means you need to get to a repair shop.
 Our experience with mechanics on the Baja has been totally positive.
 The work done required no appointment and the charge was much, much less than back home.

 How does a charge of $15 to replace a lower ball joint sound?
 I was even able to buy the part myself for only $12!
 The mechanic I chose even bought a special tool for the job, which I could not find in order to fix the ball joint on my own!
-For more about repairs, mechanics and what driving in Baja California can do to a vehicle, read more about our experiences here.
+For more about repairs, mechanics and what driving in Baja California can do to a vehicle, read more about our experiences.

 Crossing from Baja California to Baja California Sur

 Baja Mexico, as mentioned, has 2 states: Baja California and Baja California Sur.
 As you cross from B.C. to B.C.S. you must prepare for 3 things:

-- You will enter Mountain Time from Pacific Time, going forward 1 hour
+- You enter Mountain Time from Pacific Time, going forward 1 hour

-- Mercifully, you will see a drastic improvement in the surface of the Transpeninsular Highway.
+- Mercifully, you’ll see a drastic improvement in the surface of the Transpeninsular Highway.
 The pot holes just (mostly) disappear!

 - You will pay 20 pesos, or $1, for the silliest of silly gimmicks ever.
 More on that below…